3Ution-BK/DirectionMat/ReadMe.md

 ## Overview

-This toy program demonstrate visualized flow image in HSV format by using C++ and CMake with OpenCV libraries.
+This toy program demonstrates visualized flow image in HSV format by using C++ and CMake with OpenCV libraries.

 ## Install and run